History of Wales: Dominance of Gwynedd and Edwardian conquest: 1216–1283

 War broke out again when Llywelyn's brother Dafydd ap Gruffudd attacked Hawarden Castle on Palm Sunday 1282.
 On 11 December 1282, Llywelyn was lured into a meeting in Cilmeri in Builth Wells castle with unknown Marchers, where he was killed and his army subsequently destroyed.
 His brother Dafydd ap Gruffudd continued an increasingly forlorn resistance.
-He was captured in June 1283 and was hanged, drawn and quartered at Shrewsbury.
+He was captured in June 1283 and was hanged, drawn and quartered at Shrewsbury, the first recorded such execution.
 Following the deaths of Llywelyn and Dafydd, Edward ended Welsh independence, introducing the royal ordinance of the Statute of Rhuddlan in 1284.
 The statute was a constitutional change annexing the Principality of Wales to the Realm of England, completing the Edwardian conquest.

 Late middle ages: 1283–1542

 Harlech Castle was one of a series built by Edward I to consolidate his conquest.

 The Statute of Rhuddlan in 1284 provided the constitutional basis for a post-conquest government of the Principality of North Wales from 1284 until 1535/36.
 It defined Wales as "annexed and united" to the English Crown, separate from England but under the same monarch.
 The king ruled directly in two areas: the Statute divided the north and delegated administrative duties to the Justice of Chester and Justiciar of North Wales, and further south in western Wales the King's authority was delegated to the Justiciar of South Wales.
 The existing royal lordships of Montgomery and Builth Wells remained unchanged.
 Wales became, effectively, part of England, even though its people spoke a different language and had a different culture.
 English kings appointed a Council of Wales, sometimes presided over by the heir to the throne.
 This Council normally sat in Ludlow, now in England but at that time still part of the disputed border area in the Welsh Marches.
 Welsh literature, particularly poetry, continued to flourish however, with the lesser nobility now taking over from the princes as the patrons of the poets.
 Dafydd ap Gwilym, who flourished in the middle of the 14th century, is considered by many to be the greatest of the Welsh poets.

-After passing the Statute of Rhuddlan, which restricted Welsh law, Edward constructed a series of castles to maintain his dominance: Beaumaris, Caernarfon, Harlech and Conwy.
+After passing the Statute of Rhuddlan, which restricted Welsh law to only apply in civil law not criminal law, Edward constructed a series of castles to maintain his dominance: Beaumaris, Caernarfon, Harlech and Conwy.
 This ring of impressive stone castles assisted the domination of Wales, and he crowned his conquest by giving the title Prince of Wales to his son and heir in 1301.
 This son, the future Edward II, was born at Caernarfon in 1284.
 When he became the first English prince of Wales in 1301, this provided an income from northwest Wales known as the Principality of Wales.